euiex/KnowledgeMint/SYSTEM_ARCHITECTURE.md

 This document outlines the architecture of the **KnowledgeMint** system.
 It describes the core components, their responsibilities, interactions, and the data flow throughout the decentralized knowledge-minting platform.

+For detailed technical descriptions of the system architecture, please refer to the [Architecture Documentation](https://github.com/euiex/KnowledgeMint/tree/main/docs/architecture).

 ---

 ## 🧱 Architectural Layers